- 1. Is Chatsworth open all year round?

 Dogs are not allowed in the house or farmyard and adventure playground, but there are posts to tie dogs up for a short time outside the farmyard.
 We do not advise that you leave your dog in your car.
 Assistance dogs, such as guide dogs, are allowed in the house and farmyard.

-Photography of some loan paintings in the house may be restricted, as indicated by signs or information provided by guides.
+Photography and videography of some loan paintings in the house may be restricted, as indicated by signs or information provided by guides.

-Photography of children and young people is prohibited without consent of the accompanying adult.
+Photography and videography of children and young people is prohibited without consent of the accompanying adult.
 This includes, but is not limited to, school groups and/or those attending family events.

-Please note that wedding photography is exclusive to couples getting married at Chatsworth.
+Please note that wedding photography and videography are exclusive to couples getting married at Chatsworth.
 Visitors dressed in wedding attire will not be allowed access to the house or garden.
 In order to preserve the exclusivity for the couples who choose to get married here, professional portrait and engagement photography is not permitted at Chatsworth.

 We reserve the right to ask visitors taking part in wedding, engagement, portrait or commercial photography to leave the premises.